Unknown tragedies: fire on K-19

 It would not be an exaggeration to say that the K-19 boat passed its combat path literally along the razor's edge.
 Due to the fact that this submarine cruiser several times put the world almost on the brink of an atomic catastrophe, he received the eloquent nickname “Hiroshima”.
 To understand the origins of all the events that resulted in the most terrible catastrophe at K-19 1972 of the year, it is necessary to return many years ago to the birth of the vessel.

-In the middle of the 50s, the Soviet government decided to create the first atomic bomber.
-The submarine with nuclear missiles on board was to play the role of a decisive argument in the “cold” confrontation between the two political worlds.
-Due to the paramount importance of the task to create K-19, all the possibilities and means of defense enterprises, as well as the design offices of the country, were thrown.
-In the same period, in 1958, a special bureau was established in the USA, the task of which was to build the American nuclear submarine "George Washington".
-The director of the created bureau was endowed with unlimited powers; he had at his disposal the economic opportunities of practically the entire western world.
+In the mid-50s, the Soviet government decided to create the first nuclear missile carrier.
+A submarine with nuclear rockets on board was to play the role of a decisive argument in the "cold" confrontation between the two political worlds.
+Due to the paramount importance of the task, all the capabilities and resources of the country's defense enterprises and design bureaus were thrown into the creation of the K-19.
+At the same time, in 1958, a special bureau was founded in the United States, the task of which was to build the American nuclear submarine "George Washington".
+The director of the created bureau was endowed with unlimited powers, and at his disposal were the economic capabilities of almost the entire Western world.
 Thus, the starting positions of the rivals were approximately equal.

 October 17 1958 of the year is considered the day of the beginning of work on the creation of the first atomic rocket carrier in the USSR.
 Engineers strongly rushed, it was necessary to get ahead of the accursed Americans.
 The designers and shipbuilders employed in the project worked around the clock, the bill went on for days, and sometimes for hours.
 Eyewitnesses say that the construction took place in three shifts, that is, the process was almost continuous.
 In each shift directly involved in the construction of more than three thousand people.
 Such hasty actions, of course, were not long in coming.
 The boat, which was built in Severodvinsk misfortune began to pursue already on the stocks.
 During the painting of the holds a fire broke out in which two people died.